 We also run flexible training and skills courses, that focus on skills such as socialising, travelling independently, keeping healthy and safe, and many more.
 Our programmes help to improve social and employability skills, help participants gain confidence and ultimately change lives.

 We firmly believe that having a disability should not be a barrier to participating in sport and leading a healthy and active lifestyle.
-We support the English Federation of Disability Sport #TogetherWeWill campaign and are working with EFDS later this year to deliver Get Out Get Active – an exciting new initiative to boost activity numbers of people with disability getting active in their community.
+We support the English Federation of Disability Sport #TogetherWeWill campaign and are working with EFDS to deliver Get Out Get Active – an exciting new initiative to boost activity numbers of people with disability getting active in their community.